Enhanced Response Envelope via Envelope Regularization: A real data example

-The air pollution data are available and obtained directly from Table 1.5 of \cite{johnson2002applied}.
-The response vector $\by\in\mathbb R^5$ consists of atmospheric concentrations of CO, NO, NO$_2$, O$_3$, and HC, recorded at noon in the Los Angeles area on $42$ different days.
-The two predictors are wind speed and solar radiation.
-This data were analyzed in \cite{cook2018introduction} to illustrate the effectiveness of the original envelope model compared to the standard multivariate regression model.
-They showed that the asymptotic standard errors of estimated components of $\bbeta$ from the envelope model are significantly reduced compared to those from the standard multivariate regression model.
-We use the data to predict atmospheric concentrations from wind speed and solar radiation and compare the prediction performance of the enhanced response envelope estimator to the envelope estimator, the standard multivariate regression, and multivariate ridge regression.
+In Chemometrics, spectroscopy data are often used to characterize the chemical properties of matter, which is a rapid and cheap method compared to measuring the chemical contents using the conventional laboratory experiment method.
+PLSR is a very popular method in Chemometrics.
+Since its introduction, the envelope method has gained a lot of attention in the field \citep{cook2020}.
+In this section, we use cereal's spectroscopy data to compare the prediction performance of the enhanced response envelope to the envelope, PLSR, and the ad hoc envelope estimator \citep{rimal2019comparison}.
+The data are from \cite{varmuza2016introduction} available available in the \texttt{chemometrics} package in R (\url{https://cran.r-project.org/web/packages/chemometrics/index.html}).
+This data contain $15$ cereals $(n=15)$ on which $145$ infrared spectra were measured ($p=145$).
+We use the data to predict two chemical properties that are starch and ash ($r=2$).

-To compare the prediction performance, we borrow the {\bf nested cross validation} idea \citep{wang2021honest,bates2021cross}, in which an inner cross-validation is performed to tune a model and an outer cross-validation is performed to provide a prediction error of the tuned model.
-We adopt the leave-one-out cross-validation (LOOCV) procedure for the outer loop because the LOOCV error is an unbiased estimator of the generalization error of the tuned model and is shown to have nice performance compared to other methods for estimating generalization errors \citep{wang2021honest}.
+As the sample size is small, we borrow the nested cross-validation idea \citep{wang2021honest,bates2021cross} to offer an honest comparison among competitor, in which an inner cross-validation is performed to tune a model and an outer cross-validation is performed to provide a prediction error of the tuned model.
+The observed prediction error calculated by this procedure, referred to as the honest LOOCV error, is an estimate of the generalization error which measures how well a tuned model predicts a randomly sample new test point.
+The honest LOOCV error is an almost unbiased estimator of the generalization error of the tuned model and performs better than other methods for estimating generalization errors \citep{wang2021honest}.